semisacred/sovereign/readme.txt

 # Removal
 #-------------------------------------------

- - Delete the contents of the "mod" folder in the Mod Engine 2 directory.
+ - Delete the contents of the "mod" folder.